sapo/securitylib-python/README.md

 Please file any bugs you find in our [issue tracker](https://github.com/sapo/securitylib-python).

+## Testing
+- docker-compose build
+- docker-compose up -d
+- docker exec -it upgrade sh
+- cd /securitylib/tests
+- nosetests

+## Building wheel
+- docker-compose build
+- docker-compose up -d
+- docker exec -it upgrade sh
+- cd /securitylib
+- python setup.py bdist

+_You should change version in setup.py when upgrading_

 ## Installation

-Only Python 2.7 is supported.
+Upgraded to support from Python 3.5 to 3.12.
-There are severall ways to install SAPO Security Lib.
+There are several ways to install SAPO Security Lib.

 ### Via PyPI